Azure/azure-sdk-for-js/sdk/keyvault/keyvault-certificates/README.md

 // Keep reading to see how to get the final value from the poller
 ```

-Calling to `createCertificate` with the same name will create a new version of
+Calling to `beginCreateCertificate` with the same name will create a new version of
 the same certificate, which will have the latest provided attributes.

 Certificates take some time to get fully created since they need to be signed
 by their respective Certificate Authority.
 Since this is a process that can
-take an unbounded amount of time, `createCertificate` returns a Poller, which
+take an unbounded amount of time, `beginCreateCertificate` returns a Poller, which
 is an object that keeps track of the underlying Long Running Operation
 according to our guidelines:
 https://azure.github.io/azure-sdk/typescript_design.html#ts-lro